The dates for the 2022-23 UEFA Europa Conference League, Europe's No. 3 club competition, have…

 In one recent competition, Arsenal had a home game in the group stages against FC Koln of Germany.
 Arsenal was kind of embarrassed to be in it, and so a lot of their fans sold their tickets — to Koln fans, it turned out.
 There were so many Germans there, and so many more outside, that kickoff was delayed by an hour while fans clashed with police.
 Arsenal fans inside the stadium were tweeting out messages about feeling intimidated and as if they were being “invaded.”

-So the Europa League can occasionally deliver some drama, but for big English clubs — unless winning it is their only path to the Champions League, like Man U two years ago and Arsenal last year — it’s something of a distraction to the more important business of either staying in the Premier League or getting into the top four.
+So the Europa League can occasionally deliver some drama, but for big English clubs — unless winning it is their only path to the Champions League, like Man U three years ago and Arsenal two years ago — it’s something of a distraction to the more important business of either staying in the Premier League or getting into the top four.
 Ultimately the goal is to be in the “real” European championship the next season.